kfyodor/simple_form_angular/README.md

 # SimpleFormAngular

-This micro-gem allows you to add AngilarJS ng-attributes to Simple Form inputs.
+This micro-gem allows you to add AngilarJS ng-attributes to Simple Form inputs in your Rails app.

 ## Installation